 The designs were reviewed for their aesthetics, ease of construction and transportation, with student Cécile Norwood’s ‘The Sanctuary’ emerging as the winner of the Pop-Up Pavilion competition.

 Cécile commented: 'I’m thrilled to have the opportunity to get this design built.
 I looked at what a University stands for and wanted to create a structure that is relaxed and free flowing, where people can come and feel a contrast to their busy lives, sit and interact with each other.'

 Now moves are underway to turn the dream into reality and the University is busily seeking commercial sponsors for the project.

-Mark Gower, Interior Design Programme Director at Regent’s University London said: “This project helped illustrate the genuine talent of our Interior Design students.
-The winning Pavilion design will provide a great escape for people and we look forward to working with sponsors who can help us develop and share this important space with local communities.”
+Mark Gower, Interior Design Programme Director at Regent’s University London, added: 'This project helped illustrate the genuine talent of our Interior Design students.
+The winning Pavilion design will provide a great escape for people and we look forward to working with sponsors who can help us develop and share this important space with local communities.'

 To support this Regent’s Pop Up Pavilion community initiative, please contact Mark Gower, Interior Design Programme Director on T: +44 (0) 207 467 2473 | [email protected]